nitikamal/My_Porfolio.github.io/README.md

 My CV in [pdf]()

 <br>
-This repository will showcase my skills and the projects that i had worked on or will work on.
+This repository will showcase my skills and the projects that I had worked on or will work on.
 This will also be a way to track my progress in the Data Analytics or Data Science Field.
 <br>